Tuesday, September 23, 2014

 The second was when she met with Severide, and we found out how they became roommates.
 The third was as both Shay and Dawson went into the building to help a victim, we came to what had happened to Shay and how she died of a head injury.
 Some of the rest were just of both Dawson and Severide's good times that they have had.

-Months after the incident, we come to a depressing firehouse 51; everyone returns to doing their best.
+Months after the incident, we arrived at depressing Firehouse 51.
+Everyone returns to doing their best.
 Mills is back, and Dawson came in late after her appointment.

 Dawson is having a difficult time when trying to find a replacement.
 Also, we see that she isn't quite herself, and then we meet Shay's replacement, Sylvia Brett, who looks like Shay.
 If that wouldn't be enough on her plate as it is.